CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-4--Composition-and-Filling.lagda.md

 -->

-Cubical Agda adds a number of primitive notions that make working with paths between paths easier.
+Cubical Agda adds a number of primitive notions that make working with paths-between-paths easier.
 To understand how they work, we will really have to start putting the "cubical" in Cubical Agda.

-In this lecture, we will learn about partial elements (open boxes) and composition (filling boxes).
-But to understand how partial elements work with the interval, it will be worth exploring an analogue in the more familiar Boolean world.
+In this lecture, we will learn about partial elements (open boxes) and composition (filling those open boxes).
+To understand how partial elements work with the interval, it will be worth exploring an analogue in the more familiar Boolean world.

 ## Warmup: Boolean Partial Elements

-First, let's revisit our function `isTrue : Bool → Type` which converted a Boolean into a type.
-Recall that we defined `isTrue true` to be `⊤` --- with its element `tt : ⊤` proving that `true` is true
---- and we defined `isTrue false` to be `∅` --- since there should be no way to prove that `false` is true.
+First, let's revisit our function `isTrue : Bool → Type` which converts a Boolean into a type.
+Recall that we defined `isTrue true` to be `⊤`{.Agda} --- with its element `tt : ⊤` a proof that `true` is in fact true --- and we defined `isTrue false` to be `∅`{.Agda} --- since there should be no way to prove that `false` is true.
 Let's give a special name to the element `tt : isTrue true` to help us remember.

 ```
 trueIsTrue : IsTrue true